metablaster/WindowsFirewallRuleset/SUPPORT.md

 The following two sets of commands are typed only once for initial setup:

-1. If you cloned your fork with `SSH` then run following command:
+1. If you cloned your fork with `SSH` then run the following command:

     ```git remote add upstream git@github.com:metablaster/WindowsFirewallRuleset.git```